farkon00/cont/README.md

 ```

 ## Structures
-Structures kinda support oop in cont.
-But dont expect some advenced oop features like interfaces
+Structures technically support OOP in cont.
+It doesn't have some really advanced features like interface, generics, but there is moves in that direction like dunder methods or static methods.

 ```
 struct Vector2